jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 ```

 #### `cloud-init` Config
-Now let's back up a bit and drill into that `cloud-init` template file, `builds/linux/ubuntu/22-04-lts/data/user-data.pkrtpl.hcl`, which tells the OS installer how to configure things on the initial boot.
+Now let's back up a bit and drill into that `cloud-init` template file, `builds/linux/ubuntu/22-04-lts/data/user-data.pkrtpl.hcl`, which is loaded during the `source {}` block to tell the OS installer how to configure things on the initial boot.

 The file follows the basic YAML-based syntax of a standard [cloud config file](https://cloudinit.readthedocs.io/en/latest/reference/examples.html), but with some [HCL templating](https://developer.hashicorp.com/packer/docs/templates/hcl_templates/functions/file/templatefile) to pull in certain values from elsewhere.